-JFac Med Baghdad 2023; Vol.65, No. 4 Received: June,, 2022 Accepted: Oct.
-2023 Published: Jan.2024 energy for the brain, and brain function will be affected by any disturbance in its circulating level.
 There are various cognitive assessment screens, and the physician should choose the test that is preferred for the patient's mental and physical state.
-(8) Montreal cognitive assessment (MoCA) is the most widely used test for general screening because it covers a broad array of cognitive functions (9), including language, executive function, abstract reasoning, memory, attention and concentration, and These visuospatial skills (10).are the neurophysiological domains used to evaluate for cognitive impairment.
+(8) Montreal cognitive assessment (MoCA) is the most widely used test for general screening because it covers a broad array of cognitive functions (9), including language, executive function, abstract reasoning, memory, attention and concentration, and skills (10). visuospatial the These are neurophysiological domains used to evaluate for cognitive impairment.